 Frequently Asked Questions

-What kind of job can I get with a degree in Wildlife Management?
+What kind of job can I get with a degree in Wildlife Science?

 Have you graduated and are ready to get your Associate Wildlife Biologist certification?

 - Click here! for more information

 What are the minimum education requirements of "wildlife-related" courses for a job with Texas Parks and Wildlife Department?